rbtylee/Classic-Menu/README.md

 sudo make install
 ```

 See the INSTALL file for more complete instructions.
+Bodhi Users coming soon to the repos :)

 Requires:
 - [Moksha](https://github.com/JeffHoogland/moksha)